Fast ECoT: Efficient Embodied Chain-of-Thought via Thoughts Reuse: Abstract

 \section{Abstract}

 Embodied Chain-of-Thought (ECoT) reasoning enhances vision-language-action (VLA) models by improving performance and interpretability through intermediate reasoning steps.
 However, its sequential autoregressive token generation introduces significant inference latency, limiting real-time deployment.
 We propose Fast ECoT, an inference-time acceleration method that exploits the structured and repetitive nature of ECoT to (1) cache and reuse high-level reasoning across timesteps and (2) parallelise the generation of modular reasoning steps.
 Additionally, we introduce an asynchronous scheduler that decouples reasoning from action decoding, further boosting responsiveness.
-Fast ECoT requires no model changes or additional training and integrates easily into existing VLA pipelines.
+Fast ECoT requires no model changes or additional training and easily integrates into existing VLA pipelines.
 Experiments in both simulation (LIBERO) and real-world robot tasks show up to a 7.5× reduction in latency with comparable or improved task success rate and reasoning faithfulness, bringing ECoT policies closer to practical real-time deployment.
+The code will be released upon acceptance.